Equiwinner and Lung Bleeding EIPH - full money back guarantee!

 For over 300 years horse riders have seen blood at the nostrils during or soon after performance work in a percentage of athletically trained horses.
-The condition has been named Exercise Induced Pulmonary Hemorrhage or EIPH and affected horses are commonly known as "bleeders".
+The condition has been named Exercise Induced Pulmonary Hemorrhage or EIPH, and affected horses are commonly known as "bleeders" or "bursters".
 With the advent of the modern endoscope, a flexible fibre-optic instrument, it has become appreciated that bleeding can be seen in the windpipe from one hour to several days after the exertion.
 Recent research has used radio-active blood cells to track these blood leakages from the lungs.
 The important conclusions from these investigations are (a) many more horses are bleeding internally than just the ones seen with blood at the nostrils, (b) in racing, most horses bleed at least once or many times in their career, (c) the blood is coming from the lungs during fast work.
 It is known that more than half of all racehorses bleed during racing, and some researchers have stated up to one hundred per cent.
-Bleeding is a common condition of racing horses and always has been.
+Bleeding is a common condition in horses resulting from normal training, racing or performing, and always has been.

 Is there a positive test for bleeding?
 If bleeding is suspected the simple answer is to have the vet inspect the windpipe with an endoscope (known as 'scoping), one or more hours after vigorous exercise.
 A vet 'scoping horses is a familiar sight before race days in busy professional racing yards.
 There are other signs the horse owner can look out for.
-All horses have high blood pressure when running but, in a bleeder, it is slightly higher than normal.
+All horses have high blood pressure when running but, in a bleeder, it may be slightly raised.
+This is normal.
 Inspection of the horse after a workout may show that the nostrils are a brighter red than normal.
 There may be redness or red lines at the side of the eyes.
-Extra pressure and lung bleeding may result in the horse stopping for no reason.
-For example, in show jumping, when the horse has done well over the first six jumps, then stops for no reason and starts to shake its head.
-This is typical behaviour associated with extra high pressure.
-Racehorses rarely pull up as a result of the extra pressure, although they do sometimes.
+Lung bleeding may result in the horse stopping for no reason.
+Racehorses rarely pull up as a result of bleeding, although they do sometimes.
 Racehorses will usually keep going, fuelled by adrenaline and competition with the other horses, but they can be bleeding from the lungs all the way.
 Another sign to look for is a dull dry coat, caused by poor circulation in the skin.

 How can this nose bleeding condition be corrected?
 "There is no satisfactory treatment" states the British Horse Society Veterinary Manual 2003, recommending against any attempted first aid for "bleeders".
 But now there is a way of stopping bleeding which is not first aid, and which is not just temporary.
-The application of a fresh Equiwinner Patch, an inert device, each day for ten days signals to the horse to reduce that extra high pressure back to the normal pressure associated with maximum exertion.
-Normal blood pressure is the low resting to high running scale of blood pressure found in a free running wild horse, or a domesticated endurance horse, rising with exertion but not so high as to cause distress or bleeding.
+The application of a fresh Equiwinner Patch, an inert signalling device, each day for ten days appears to rebalance the horse metabolism and corrects the bleeding condition.

 Equiwinner Patches start to work almost immediately.
-Horses being treated for EIPH bleeding should not compete or race but should have walking exercise only for the ten days of treatment, and for a further five days.
+Horses being treated for EIPH bleeding should not compete or race but should have walking exercise only for the ten days of Equiwinner Patches, and for a further five days.
 Alternatively the horse can be left to walk in a paddock for the fifteen days.
-Then the horse can be gradually returned to normal training The horse will have had lung tissue scars, caused by previous bleeding, and this Equiwinner procedure will allow the scars to fully heal.
+Then the horse can be gradually returned to normal training.
 Normal training or competition can then be resumed with confidence.

-Because Equiwinner tackles the cause of the nose bleed, instead of just trying to suppress the symptoms as drugs do, Equiwinner is guaranteed to work to stop bleeding every time.
-After using Equiwinner the horse has healthy circulation and lungs, and the performance of the horse then increases.
+Because Equiwinner tackles the cause of the nose bleed, instead of just trying to suppress the symptoms as drugs do, Equiwinner is has a full money back guarantee to work to stop bleeding every time.
+After using Equiwinner the horse has healthy circulation and lungs, and the performance of the horse may then increases.

 Click on the menus above, or use the phone call back service below, to find out how Equiwinner will help your horse, and how to order Equiwinner for quick dispatch to any part of the world.